Application of perturbation theory to finding vibrational frequencies of a spheroid: Introduction

 Spheroidal shapes can be treated perturbatively using the method known as the perturbation theory of the boundary conditions, originally developed by A.B.~Migdal~\cite{migdal,ll} and independently by S.A.~Moszkowski~\cite{moszkowski} to find energy levels of a deformed atomic nucleus.
 In this method, a spheroidal shape results from a uniform uniaxial deformation of a sphere preserving its volume.
 Performing a coordinate transformation, one can regain the spherically symmetric boundary condition at the expense of an anisotropic addition to the Hamiltonian, treated as a perturbation.

 The method seems to be bulletproof in case of the rigid boundary conditions, when the vector field of the displacement is set to be zero at the boundary of the spheroid.
 However, in case of the free boundary conditions, when traction is set to be zero at the boundary, it is not evident that the stress-free sphere in the transformed coordinates would adequately represent a stress-free spheroid in the initial coordinate system.
 As the formulation of the method is essentially independent of the particular form of boundary conditions, here we will apply it to both cases and compare the outcomes to the results of numerical solutions.
+We note that the rigid boundary conditions are often used when discussing the influence of a matrix surrounding nanocrystals, {\it e.g.} in the case of nanocrystals embedded in glass~\cite{saviot96}.
+In practice, the actual frequencies for a nanoparticle embedded in a solid matrix are often intermediate between these yielded by the free and rigid boundary conditions.

 Consider a spheroidal nanocrystal with the surface

 Substitution $x \rightarrow bx/R$, $y \rightarrow by/R$, $z \rightarrow cz/R$ transforms it into a sphere $x^2+y^2+z^2=R^2$.
 Introducing the ellipsoidality parameter